diefenbach/django-lfs/docs/user/misc/criteria.rst

 Greater than equal to
     The criterion is true if the cart price is greater than equal to the entered value

-Equal
-    The cart price is equal to the entered value

 Combined Length And Girth
 -------------------------